tyeborg/deepfake-detective/README.md

-# Deepfake Detector Web App
+# Deepfake Detective Web App

 Project Outline: Deepfakes have become an increasing concern.
 Particularly with regards to their potential for promoting fake news, damaging reputations and broader societal impacts.
 This project will focus on an investigation, implementation and analysis of deepfake technology.